con-dog/TradeMe/README.md

+# Greeting App Deployment

+> Note: While LLM's are available to me, I have chosen to stick to documentation, Google, and Stack Overflow for this exercise.
+Where I already know the answer but cannot remember the specific names/terms, I will allow myself to use an LLM (Claude Sonnet) to help me find the specific documentation/terms.

 ## Containerization
 - Had to first install Docker Desktop for Mac
 - Quick refresher on Docker commands via [Tutorial: Create a Docker app with Visual Studio Code](https://learn.microsoft.com/en-gb/visualstudio/docker/tutorials/docker-tutorial?WT.mc_id=vscode_docker_aka_getstartedwithdocker)